Operating Cash Flow Ratio Calculator

 Skyworks (NASDAQ: SKWS) is an international semiconductor company deep in the 5G business.
 It is believed to be a home run because of the number of chips included in the last Apple iPhone 12.

 However, for building an investment thesis based on such expectations, it is essential to review how financially well covered the company is.
-We can do that by using our handy operating cash flow ratio calculator; we just need the last financial information released in November 2020, the 2020 annual report.
+We can do that by using our handy operating cash flow ratio calculator; we just need the last financial information released in November 2020, the.
 Then, we will have:

 and by using the operating cash flow ratio formula: